Admission to the 1st year

 This direct access to the 3rd year is reserved for students who have completed at least two successful years in a college of applied arts in a similar field.

-Note: the entry level of English must be of 7.5 pts in Reading and Listening and 8 pts in Writing and Speaking at the IELTS test.
+Note: the entry level of English must be of 7 pts in overall band score at the IELTS test.

 The selection is personalised and is done during an interview during which the candidate will present his complete curriculum (year by year), his academic record and a book or portfolio to eventually integrate the programme at the appropriate level.
 He may be asked to complete a specific project to better gauge his skills.